antdke/antdke.co/content/posts/2021-06-05--Dont-Solve-Problems-Dissolve-Them.md

 draft: false
 template: "post"
 category: "Systems Thinking"
 description: "I really liked this concept from The System Thinker blog.
-The obvious thought is to try and solve a problem that arises.
+The obvious thought is to try and solve a problem when it arises.
 But the better, non-obvious action to take is to dissolve the problem by redesigning the environment or system in which the problem arises."
 date: "2021-06-05"
 socialImage: "/elephant-cover.png"
 ---